MariaDash/HW-Linux_Terminal_GitBash_Commands/README_HOMEWORK_1.md

 + `-w` - print strings with a standalone pattern
 + `-n` — print string numbers

-## 17. Show some first  lines of the file:
+## 17. Show some first  lines of the file
 Note: `head` command show 10 first lines by default, if you need more or less , you can define the number of lines by adding `-number`:
 ```
 Admin@DESKTOP-V6V9F0T MINGW64 /d/Testing_Course/Git/dir1 (main)